belbahrim/twin-causal-net/Readme.md

 ```
 [[Source]](https://github.com/belbahrim/twin-causal-net)

-This model optimizes the uplift log-loss function using stochastic (or proximal) gradient descent.
+The model optimizes the penalized uplift log-loss function using stochastic (or proximal) gradient descent.

 |   	        |   	|